 This can be taken as an estimate of the stock’s cost of equity.

 The CAPM calculator

-You can use the calculator on this page to easily calculate the expected return on an asset using the CAPM equation.
-There are three inputs you need to use this calculator:
+We provide a CAPM calculator for you to easily calculate the expected return on an asset using the CAPM equation.
+There are three inputs you need to use our CAPM calculator:

 - The beta of the asset,